Fractional susceptibility functions for the quadratic family: Misiurewicz-Thurston parameters: One-half transversality: Numerics and Conjecture

-The ``almost vanishing of $\JJ_{1/2}(t_0)$'' phenomenon seems to occurs when the real Misiurewicz--Thurston parameter $t_0$ is such that $f_{t_0}$ is renormalisable with deepest (i.e., last) renormalisation has\footnote{In particular, this deepest renormalisation is topologically conjugated to $f_2$.} topological entropy $\log 2$ (that is, there is a periodic point $-x_* \in \mathbb{R}$ with period $n \ge 2$ such that the intervals $f_{t_0}^k[-x_*,x_*]$, for $k=0, \dots, n-1$, are pairwise disjoint, except possibly at their boundaries, with $f_{t_0}^n[-x_*,x_*]\subset [-x_*,x_*]$, and the unimodal map $g\colon [-1,1]\rightarrow [-1,1]$ defined by $g(x)=x_*^{-1} f^n_{t_0}(x_*x)$ satisfies $g(-1)=g(1)=-1$ and $g(0)=x_*$).
+The resulting graph for $\JJ_{1/2}(t)$ can be seen in Figure~\ref{Fig1}.
+(To be compared with Figure~\ref{Fig1a} for the graph of the Tsujii transversality condition $\JJ_{1}(t)$.)
+The value of $\JJ_{1/2}(t)$ seems to be always strictly positive except at $t=2$, where it vanishes.
+However, $\JJ_{1/2}(t)$ appears to be close to zero (see Figure~\ref{Fig2} for a close-up) at a few values of $t$.
+The ``almost vanishing of $\JJ_{1/2}(t)$'' phenomenon seems to occur when the real Misiurewicz--Thurston parameter $t$ is such that $f_{t}$ is renormalisable with deepest (i.e., last) renormalisation has\footnote{In particular, this deepest renormalisation is topologically conjugated to $f_2$.} topological entropy $\log 2$ (that is, there is a periodic point $-x_* \in \mathbb{R}$ with period $n \ge 2$ such that the intervals $f_{t}^k[-x_*,x_*]$, for $k=0, \dots, n-1$, are pairwise disjoint, except possibly at their boundaries, with $f_{t}^n[-x_*,x_*]\subset [-x_*,x_*]$, and the unimodal map $g\colon [-1,1]\rightarrow [-1,1]$ defined by $g(x)=x_*^{-1} f^n_{t}(x_*x)$ satisfies $g(-1)=g(1)=-1$ and $g(0)=x_*$).
 Moreover it seems that this deepest renormalisation is close to a quadratic polynomial on the interval of renormalisation.
 (This last property happens when the so called ``complex bounds" are large enough.
-This occurs for instance in the first renormalisation of parameters very close to $t_0=2$, see e.g. Douady and Hubbard \cite[Proof of Theorem 5]{DH}.)
+This occurs for instance in the first renormalisation of parameters very close to $t=2$, see e.g. Douady and Hubbard \cite[Proof of Thm~5]{DH}.)

 Note that if the deepest renormalisation is conjugated to the Ulam--von Neumann map, then \cite{BBS} does not give any lower bound for the regularity of the SRB measure.